LANDSCAPE MAINTENANCE TIPS

-Watering – Germinating and developing seed requires moist conditions at all times.
+Watering – For germinating and developing seeds, it requires moist conditions at all times.
 Twice daily watering totaling 30 minutes may be required during the warmest four months of the season.
-Frequency can be reduced during cooler periods.
-Your property’s environment and the current weather conditions determine when and how much to water.
-Moist conditions must be maintained for at least six weeks to allow all of the seed to germinate and establish.
-Developing and mature lawns need about an inch of water in total per week preferably in two applications.
+Moist conditions must be maintained for at least six weeks to allow all of the seeds to germinate and establish.
+Developing and mature lawns need about an inch of water in total per week, preferably in two applications.
 Factors like seasons, the environment, and current weather conditions will affect the quantity of water.

 Newly Sodded Lawns